jerWenger/UR5-Pick-And-Place/README.md

 # UR5-Pick-And-Place
-## Team Ducklings: Corinna Berger, Allen Chen, Rian Evans, Shane Lovett, Tom Nguyen, Helena Usey, Jeremy Wenger
+## Team Ducklings: Corrina Berger, Allen Chen, Rian Evans, Shane Lovett, Tom Nguyen, Helena Usey, Jeremy Wenger

 ## Project Overview:
 This project was an effort to detect, segment, pickup, and sort plastic bottles on a moving conveyor belt.
 It leverages a UR5 robot and an Intel Realsense camera.